Why and How to Install Bar Ends On A Mountain Bike

 How popular are bar ends?

-For every mountain bike accessory, there are always standardization, legality, and popularity issues.
+Every mountain bike accessory always has standardization, legality, and popularity issues.
 The history of the bar end is long and winding.
 Some say they came about because of riser handlebars.
 Others think different types of handlebars inspired varying designs.
 Take, for example, drop handlebars and drop-in variants.

 However, that’s only a grain of the truth.
 Most, if not all, bar ends sit on straight handlebars.
 The fact that you can change their position anyhow you deem suitable makes them bar ends popular.
 Curved crafts give riders more versatility because they can vary the positioning of their hands.